-A stress fracture is a hariline fracture in a bone caused by overuse.
-In the foot the Navicular stress fracture is the most common but they can occur in a number of bones in the foot and heel.
+A stress fracture is a hairline fracture in a bone caused by overuse.
+In the foot, the Navicular stress fracture is the most common but it can occur in a number of bones in the foot and heel.

 Calcaneal stress fracture

-A calcaneal stress fracture is a hairline fracture calcaneus or heel bone.
+A calcaneal stress fracture is a hairline fracture of the calcaneus or heel bone.
 It is usually caused by overuse and is more common in soldiers who march long distances and road runners.
-Treatment involves resting for 6 to 8 weeks followed by a gradual return to full training and fitness.
+Symptoms are similar to that of a bruised heel: